 You only need to worry about setting up and validating against a certificate authority if you (the server) want to authenticate the certificates coming from your FTPS and HTTPS clients.
 If you are not concerned with verifying your FTPS and HTTPS clients using certificates, then you can safely ignore all of the certificate authority configuration information.
 Select the No verification setting (the default) under 'Client Certificate Verification'.
-Note: Client certificate verification is completely separate from SSH SFTP public key authentication is configured on a per-user basis.
+Note: Client certificate verification is completely separate from SSH SFTP public key authentication.
+SSH SFTP public key authentication is configured on a per-user basis.